 We reached the bottom and…we were in a bona-fide cave.
 The host led us past a long bar and to our table, which was located next to the wall of the cave.

-Eating in the cave was super fun.
+Eating in the cave at Alux was super fun.
 It was like we were luxury explorers.
 The food was also delicious.

-In addition to offering dining as well as drinks in a separate lounge area of the cave, portions of the Alux cave restaurant can be rented for weddings and receptions, too.
+In addition to offering dining as well as drinks in a separate lounge area of the cave, portions of Alux Restaurant can be rented for weddings and receptions, too.
 Good thing I didn’t know about that before our wedding earlier this summer.
 I may have said adios to the beach and gone in a completely different direction for it.